ultrabug/mkdocs-static-i18n/docs/setup/setting-up-material.md

 ## Adding a special item in the language switcher

-If you want to add a special item in the automatically generated language switcher pointing to a fixed link, use the special `null` locale.
+If you want to add a special item in the automatically generated language switcher pointing to a fixed link, use the special `"null"` (quotes intended) locale.

 ``` yaml
 plugins: